nnellans/github-workflows-guide/README.md

     if: # Job conditions, ${{ ... }} can optionally be used to enclose your condition
     permissions: # job-level GITHUB_TOKEN permissions
     concurrency: # job-level concurrency group
+    cache-mode: # job-level cache mode
     strategy: # define a matrix for parallel jobs
     # option 1: a reusable workflow from another repo (public or private)
     uses: org/repo/.github/workflows/file.yaml@ref # where ref can be a branch, tag, or SHA
     # option 2: a reusable workflow file from the same repo
-    uses: ./.github/workflows/file.yaml # no ref is supported, it uses the same ref that triggered the parent workflow
+    uses: $/.github/workflows/file.yaml # no ref is supported, it uses the same ref that triggered the parent workflow
     # parameters to pass to the template, must match what is defined in the template
     with:
       param1: value1